Skip to main content

 If the initial offer is reasonable, give a written counteroffer that is below the amount in your original demand letter.
 This shows that you are negotiating in good faith.

 What if a first offer is very low?
 It may just be a negotiating tactic.
-Ask the insurance company for justification of the offer.
+Ask the insurance company for justification for their offer.
 Have the insurance company provide you a written response highlighting their points and bases for their coverage decision, along with any evidence they have to support that decision.
-It's important to honestly consider the adjuster's comments, but do not immediately decrease your demand when presented with a low offer.
+It's important to consider the adjuster's comments honestly, but do not immediately decrease your demand when presented with a low offer.

 Negotiating a car accident settlement can take several months.
 It can feel like a lifetime if you are waiting for repairs to be made to your car or have medical bills piling up.
 It's important to stay calm during the process and keep your interactions professional.
 It can be maddening if an adjuster hints that you are not actually injured.
 This could be a negotiation tactic, so don't let your emotions get the better of you.